simplertasks/aicommandscript/examples/AICS-master-template.md

 // TEMPLATES STANDARD
 template: hello_message
 👋 Hello and welcome to **[[title]]**!

-now: fetch the current time in eastern standard Time
+now: fetch the current time in eastern standard Time, format as YYYY-MM-DD

 _[[now]]_